 Indigestion is discomfort in the upper belly or chest.
 It may result in pain or a burning feeling after eating.
-You may also have nausea, belching, or bloating.
+A person may also have nausea, belching, or bloating.

-|Locations of Indigestion Symptoms|
+|Location of Indigestion Symptoms|

 |Copyright © Nucleus Medical Media, Inc.|

 The exact cause is not known.
 It is due to an action in the stomach or intestine.

 Most often, it is linked to unhealthy lifestyle habits.
 These habits can make it hard for the body to properly digest food.

 These lifestyle habits may raise the risk:

 - Eating too quickly or at irregular intervals

 - Drinking large amounts of caffeine, alcohol, or soft drinks

 - Taking nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen or naproxen